Ep 21: Teaching Your Teen to Be Happy

-Tim Bono, author of When Likes Aren’t Enough, takes us behind the scenes of the science of teenage happiness.
-He reveals some strategies parents can use to help teens cope with setbacks and maintain a positive outlook in the face of obstacles and failure.
+Tim Bono, author of When Likes Aren’t Enough, reveals some strategies parents can use to help teens cope with setbacks and maintain a positive outlook in the face of obstacles and failure.
 Ultimately, the tools discussed in this interview are things that can also improve your own life if you apply them.

 Full Show Notes